 The fund aimed to support New Zealand businesses to:

 - Grow their existing Pacific operations through a new approach that increased local development impact

 - Source from Pacific producers and/or bring those producers into global supply chains or

 - Make an investment in Pacific Island countries for the first time (building on a good track record of delivery).

-MFAT is seeking to work with responsible businesses.
-These are enterprises that maximise positive impacts and avoid adverse impacts.
-Enterprises can create or be involved with: positive impacts (for example through job creation, human capital development, raising investment and fostering innovation) or adverse impacts (for example related to human rights, workers conditions, the environment, bribery, disclosure and consumer rights).
+MFAT was seeking to work with responsible businesses.
+These were enterprises that maximised positive impacts and avoided adverse impacts.
+Enterprises could create or be involved with: positive impacts (for example through job creation, human capital development, raising investment and fostering innovation) or adverse impacts (for example related to human rights, workers conditions, the environment, bribery, disclosure and consumer rights).

-We are acting as a bridge between MFAT and businesses that could benefit from accessing this funding.
-Our aim is to help businesses with the application process as we understand both business needs and development needs.
+We acted as a bridge between MFAT and businesses that could benefit from accessing this funding.
+Our aim was to help businesses with the application process as we understand both business needs and development needs.

-This includes providing free advice and support to applicants to help them develop their concepts.
-We can also provide Pacific Island business and development context and advice.
+This included providing free advice and support to applicants to help them develop their concepts.
+We also provided Pacific Island business and development context and advice.

-For more info about the fund, you can read more in these Guidance Notes.
+You can also read more in these Guidance Notes.